MonashBI/arcana-legacy/README.rst

 Arcana interacts closely with a repository, storing intermediate outputs, along with the parameters used to derive them, for reuse by subsequent analyses.
-Archives can either be XNAT repositories or (http://xnat.org) local directories organised by subject and visit, and a BIDS module (http://bids.neuroimaging.io/) is planned as future work.
+Repositories can either be XNAT repositories or (http://xnat.org) local directories organised by subject and visit, and a BIDS module (http://bids.neuroimaging.io/) is planned as future work.